delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_getNonce:

-Returns the account nonce on the MicroChain.
+Returns the account nonce on the AppChain.

 *Parameters*

-1. ``String`` - the address of the MicroChain that Dapp is on.
+1. ``String`` - the address of the AppChain that Dapp is on.
 2. ``String`` - the address of the accountn.

 *Returns*

-``QUANTITY`` integer of the number of transactions send from this address on the MicroChain;
+``QUANTITY`` integer of the number of transactions send from this address on the AppChain;

 Example